 - The key questions your executive marketing reports should answer (coming soon)

-- And finally a sample marketing report that shows you how to put these recommendations into practice (coming soon)
+- And finally, a sample marketing report for CEOs that shows you how to put these recommendations into practice (coming soon)

-Considerations for presenting to CEOs, board members, and other senior executives
+Considerations for presenting marketing reports to CEOs, board members, and other senior executives

 When developing your presentation for an executive audience, it is important to shift your mindset from that of a practitioner of marketing who is in promotional mode to a leader of a critical business function who is reporting facts in the context of the business.